2023 Solar Incentives Guide for Lebanon, NH - Tax Credits & Rebates

 Can I apply for incentives both towards the up-front cost of solar panels, and later as reimbursement?

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
 Depending on precisely which incentives you are applying for, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to verify that you are claiming the correct incentives and getting the most money possible.
+Be sure to talk to your solar installer or a local tax professional to confirm that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.